National Accreditation of Child Care Programs

 Council on Accreditation (COA)

-Serving Northwest Indiana, Geminus supports programs and facilities in Lake and Porter Counties, including Cedar Lake, East Chicago, Gary, Hammond, Highland, Hobart, Lake Station, Merrillville and Valparaiso.
+Serving Northwest and Northern Indiana, Regional Health Systems supports programs in Benton, Jasper, Lake, LaPorte, Newton, Porter, Pulaski and Starke Counties and manages facilities in Cedar Lake, East Chicago, Gary, Hammond, Highland, Hobart, Lake Station, Merrillville, Valparaiso and Whiting, Indiana.

-Our community health center network welcomes Indiana residents of all ages and income levels with fully integrated, streamlined services.
+Our network of community-based health care and social services welcomes Indiana residents of all ages and income levels with fully integrated, streamlined services.